aritra-dutta/Compressed-Communication-for-Large-scale-Distributed-Deep-Learning-----A-Tutorial/README.md

 ### Classification of ***Compression***

-We identify four main classes of compressors in the literature---
+We identify four main classes of compressors in the literature:
 * **Quantization**---which reduces the number of bits of each element in the gradient tensor, [**IEEE 754** datastructures: 32 bits, 16bits, and 8 bits flexpoint] <img src="Images/ieee.png">
 * **Sparsification**---which transmits only a few elements per tensor,